 The Milky Way and Local Volume and the Dwarf Galaxies and the Galactic Halo sections at AIP are developing several of the main Galactic Archeology science cases to study the Milky Way halo, disk and bulge/bar components and the Magellanic clouds, and perform extensive simulations to test the feasibility of the science with 4MOST.
 We are furthermore contributing to instrument science, by contributing to commissioning, calibration, and science performance verification activities, and to the development of the operations scheme and software of 4MOST.

-ESA's space mission Gaia measures the positions, distances, space motions and many physical characteristics of more than one and a half billion stars in our Galaxy and beyond.
-Since 2007 our research section has been involved in the Data Processing and Analysis Consortium (DPAC) that is responsible for the processing of Gaia's data with the final objective of producing the Gaia Catalogue.
+ESA's space mission Gaia measures the positions, distances, space motions and many physical characteristics of the stars in our Galaxy and beyond.
+In the Gaia Early Data Release 3, DPAC published positions and brightnesses for more than 1.8 billion sources.
+The Data Processing and Analysis Consortium (DPAC) is responsible for the processing of Gaia's data and our research section is involved in the DPAC since 2007.

-Furthermore, together with the Dwarf Galaxies and the Galactic Halo and Supercomputing and E-Science sections, our section is developing a Gaia pipeline to extract astrometry and photometry of the most crowded regions on the sky (Globular Clusters, the Milky Way and Magellanic Cloud centres), that cannot be measured with the normal pipelines of Gaia due to the too high data rate.
-Since Gaia's science operation started in 2014, so-called Service Interface Function (SIF) images have been recorded with Gaia Sky Mapper in order to increase the completeness of Gaia in nine selected dense regions of the sky.
-In 2019 a new working group was formed within Gaia DPAC in order to create a software pipeline, that identifies new sources in these images.
-The AIP takes a main role in this SIF CF working group as both the main software developer and also the manager are located at AIP.
+Furthermore, together with the Dwarf Galaxies and the Galactic Halo section we are developing a Gaia pipeline to identify new sources from two dimensional Sky Mapper images.
+These socalled Service Interface Function (SIF) images of the Sky Mapper have been recorded regularily since 2014 for the most crowded regions on the sky (Globular Clusters, the Milky Way and Magellanic Cloud centres), in which the nominal Gaia pipelines reach their limitations.
+The goal is to extract astrometry and photometry for these new sources in order to improve the completeness of the Gaia Catalogues in the nine selected regions of the sky.
+The AIP takes a main role in this new DPAC group, as the main software developer and the manager of the SIF CF team are located at AIP.